 that is visible by the unit’s underlying machine.
 To prevent the activation of

 blacklist-add-disk action may be used.

 The configuration option is modified in the usual way.
 For instance, to have it consist solely of devices ‘/dev/sdb’ and ‘/dev/sdc’:

 The charm will go into a blocked state (visible in

 detects pre-existing data on a device.
 In this case the operator can either

 instruct the charm to ignore the disk (action

 it purge all data on the disk (action

-A cloud with three MON nodes is a typical design whereas three OSD nodes are considered the minimum.
-For example, to deploy a Ceph cluster consisting of three OSDs and three MONs:
+A cloud with three MON nodes is a typical design whereas three OSDs are considered the minimum.
+For example, to deploy a Ceph cluster consisting of three OSDs (one per ceph-osd unit) and three MONs: